azzzoto/ComputerSciencePhysicsPhD/assignment05_FloatingPointAndRandom/README.md

 This is likely why the GSL sum is incorrect in the last case.
 Using higher precision types like `long double` or using compensated summation algorithms (like Kahan) avoids this issue.

-## Exercise 2: Gaussian DAXPY
+## Exercise 2: `gaussian_daxpy.jl`

 ### Description
-Implementation of the DAXPY operation (d = ax + y) where x and y are vectors filled with Gaussian random variables.
+Julia implementation of the DAXPY operation (d = ax + y) where x and y are vectors filled with Gaussian random variables.

 ### Requirements
 - Julia programming language